rancher/fleet/docs/bundle-diffs.md

     - {"op": "remove", "path":"/webhooks/1/rules"}
 ```

-We can add these now to the bundle directly to test and also commit the same to the fleet.yaml in your GitRepo.
+We can add these now to the bundle directly to test and also commit the same to the `fleet.yaml` in your GitRepo.

-Once these are added the GitRepo should deploy and be in "Active" status.
+Once these are added, the GitRepo should deploy and be in "Active" status.